 Former DFB president and UEFA vice-president Egidius Braun passes away | Inside UEFA

 Egidius Braun was DFB president from 1992 to 2001.
-He was a UEFA vice-president from 1992 to 2000 and a member of the UEFA Executive Committee from 1988 to 2000, and in addition served as UEFA treasurer (1996-2000) and chairman of a number of key UEFA committees.
+He was a UEFA vice-president from 1992 to 2000 and a member of the UEFA Executive Committee from 1988 to 2000, and likewise served as UEFA treasurer (1996-2000) and chairman of a number of key UEFA committees.

-A tireless servant to soccer, and blessed with a profound social conscience, he was made an honorary member of UEFA in 2000, and was awarded the UEFA Order of Merit in Diamond – reserved for individuals who have assumed the very best features in soccer, or who’ve served the sport with specific distinction – in 2004.
+A tireless servant to soccer, and blessed with a profound social conscience, he was made an honorary member of UEFA in 2000, and was awarded the UEFA Order of Merit in Diamond – reserved for individuals who have assumed the very best capabilities in soccer, or who’ve served the sport with explicit distinction – in 2004.

-Alongside his many various roles in soccer, one in every of his main accomplishments was the institution of the Egidius Braun Foundation.
+Alongside his many various roles in soccer, one in all his main accomplishments was the institution of the Egidius Braun Foundation.
 Guided by Braun’s life motto “Football – more than just a 1-0”, the DFB-affiliated basis has helped to enhance numerous lives worldwide.

 “Football has lost a great personality, and the European football family is mourning a special person,” they added.
 “Egidius Braun was a tireless campaigner in the service of football, as well as for people, above all children and youngsters.”